How good would cell therapy treatments have to be in order for you to consider it?

 - or perhaps would you demand that stem cell treatments be at least 75% as effective as knee replacement before you would consider it?

-Interestingly, the question of how stem cell compares to knee replacement surgery has been asked, and answered and stem cell treatments came out BETTER.
+Interestingly, the question of how cell therapy compares to knee replacement surgery has been asked, and answered and stem cell treatments came out BETTER.

 That’s correct.
-Stem Cell treatments were better than knee replacement in providing pain relief, as judged by patients who had both!
+Cell therapy treatments were better than knee replacement in providing pain relief, as judged by patients who had both!

 I have referenced this paper earlier, but not in detail and it does in fact deserve to be presented in detail.
 Phillipe Hernigou, an orthopedic surgeon and stem cell researcher at Val de Mame in France, compared outcomes with knee arthroplasty and stem cell treatments.
 Dr. Hernigou wanted to determine if patients who underwent total knee replacement might have done better with stem cell treatments.
 He found out they did.